aedxn/twitter_analysis_die_linke_and_afd/README.md

 My work is divided into two notebooks:

+1. tweets_over_time_analysis,
-1. tweets_over_time_analysis, which includes visualisation of tweets over time
+* I visualise tweets over time
+* I create heatmaps to answer which party spends the most time on their phone instead of listening during Bundestags meetings

 2. linke_afd_analysis

-The second notebook inlcudes work on:

-1. The hashtags and topics of both parties
+* The hashtags and topics of both parties
-2. Word clouds
+* Word clouds
-3. Left and right wing supervised learning classifier
+* Left and right wing supervised learning classifier

 For the my classification model I used a Naive Bayes model which allows me to predict whether a tweet is about a left win topic (die Linke) or a right win topic (AfD).